Zingo Transportation

 Zingo Transportation was a company founded in October 2005 by Atlanta / Dallas - based entrepreneur, P. X. Head, and Nashville / Austin - based entrepreneur, P. Hutcheson Martin.

 Zingo Transportation was a designated-driving service that uses the customer's own car to transport them to their home.
 Using a collapsible, folding motorbike made by Di Blasi, the driver places the motorbike in a bag in the trunk of the customers car, drives the customer to their destination, and then drives the motorbike to the next location.

-Places that Zingo operated included Los Angeles, San Francisco, Atlanta, Nashville, Des Moines, Austin, Dallas, Charlotte, New Orleans, Tampa, and Melbourne.
+Places that Zingo operated included Los Angeles, San Francisco, Atlanta, Nashville, Macon, Des Moines, Austin, Dallas, Charlotte, New Orleans, Phoenix, Tampa, and Melbourne.